sympy/sympy/doc/src/modules/matrices/random.rst

  - non-standard geometries by non-standard scalar products
  - orthogonal basis of vector space,

-require specific types of matrices.
+specific types of matrices are required.

 A purely random generation of matrix entries does not grant any specific shape or property of the matrix.
 So, those matrices have to be created carefully using